aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 - **Scenario 1 (component unmounts)**: When the component unmounts, the cleanup function will run
 - **Scenario 2 (effect is scheduled to rerun)**: If any of the values in the dependency array changes, then the effect is scheduled to rerun, and thus the cleanup function is called before the rerun of that effect.

+> [!NOTE]
+> If you return a function from your effect, React will call that function each time before it ever calls your effect again, and then one final time when the component is removed from the DOM.

 Here is the general lifecycle of rerendering and running effects:

 1. React renders for first time